chakshu-zyner/temp-skill-tree/Motion.md

 - [What Makes a Great Motion Design Script? - Dan Neale](https://motionstory.com.au/what-makes-a-great-motion-design-script/)
 - [How I Actually Make AI Voice Sound Real - Isaac](https://www.youtube.com/watch?v=KhQTKG3Xtbs&t=401s)

+> **Note:** If the final voiceover cannot be created at this stage because it requires client approval or other information, use a **dummy voiceover** with the approximate script and pacing.
+The purpose is to understand the timing and rhythm of the video, not to produce the final approved voiceover.

 <details>
 <summary><strong>Build</strong></summary>